cbarbu/automatch/README.md

 Additional Features
 -------------------
 If the RMySQL package is installed, you will be offered the possibility to compare tables from a MySQL server and save there the result.
-This functionality is working but not actively further developped.
+This functionality is working but not actively further developped as is it allows to go a much longer way on a MySQL table than the simple "EXCEPT" or "NOT IN" commands.

 In the precence of the R graphical package gWidgetstcltk a graphical interface will allow you to select the files with the tables you want to compare.

 Linguistic note